 Whether you need an organization chart template depends, ultimately, on your business.
 If you run a large business, you may find that having one makes corporate life easier.
 In fact, you may want one for the entire company and then one for each department, such as customer service.
 Smaller businesses may not need one, but they may still find it helpful because it provides a glimpse at the set-up of the company.

-What Are Some Reasons to Use a Free Organizational Chart?
+What Are Some Reasons to Use an Organizational Chart?

 You'll discover that these charts are good for more than just creating an overview of your business (whether it’s for the entire company or for specific departments...or both!).
 Some other benefits include: